Some Unhealthy Friend Group Roles

 The excessive favor giver

 This member goes out of their way to do nice things for their friends.
 They buy them lunch, pay for their cover and drinks at the bar, lend them their class notes, and so on.
-There's nothing wrong with giving your friends a helping hand, but you can go too far with it.
+There's nothing wrong with treating your buddies or giving them a helping hand here and there, but you can go too far with it.
 For one, it can make you seem like you're insecure, and think you have to buy people's company.
 Parasitic types may mooch off you.
 It can make the recipients of your favors feel uncomfortably obligated and in debt.
 Throwing your money and time around can make you seem like you're low on financial or social common sense, and cause others to lose respect for you.

 The reluctant therapist